 The Git documentation acknowledges this fact (in so many words) and justifies it by saying "rebasing makes for a cleaner history."
 I read that sentence as a tacit admission that the Git history display capabilities are weak and need active assistance from the user to keep things manageable.
 Surely a better approach is to record the complete ancestry of every check-in but then fix the tool to show a "clean" history in those instances where a simplified display is desirable and edifying, but retain the option to show the real, complete, messy history for cases where detail and accuracy are more important.

 So, another way of thinking about rebase is that it is a kind of merge that intentionally forgets some details in order to not overwhelm the weak history display mechanisms available in Git.
+Wouldn't it be better, less error-prone, and easier on users to enhance the history display mechanisms in Git so that rebasing for a clean, linear history became unnecessary?

 Another argument, often cited, is that rebasing a feature branch allows one to see just the changes in the feature branch without the concurrent changes in the main line of development.
 Consider a hypothetical case: